7.13 Constraint and fixed boundary condition handling

 mdof=mdof(ind); tmt=m(ind,ind); tkt=k(ind,ind);

 Handling multiple point constraints (rigid links, ...) really requires to build a basis T for the constraint kernel.
-For rigid links this is supported by the rigid function.
+For rigid links the obsolete rigid function supports some constraint handling.
 The following illustrates restitution of a constrained solution on all DOFs

 % Example of a plate with a rigid edge